VBGAMER45/SMFMods/smftradersystem/ReadMe.txt

 2. Requirements
-   Currently SMF Trader System supports SMF Versions SMF 1.1.x and 1.0.x and SMF 2.0.x
+   Currently SMF Trader System supports SMF Versions SMF 2.1.x, SMF 2.0.X, SMF 1.1.

 3. License
-   Just keep the textlink to smfhacks.com in the files and the templates.
+   Just keep the textlink to smfhacks.com in the files and the templates or buy copyright removal at https://www.smfhacks.com

 4. Contact
    For support and more information visit http://www.smfhacks.com